guillaumeagile/DDDeventSourcedByExemple/README.md

 # eventSourcedByExemple
-a repo to work on event sourced architecture and spikes
+a repo to work on a DDD project, event sourced architecture and spikes

+the idea is to expose, discuss and code about good and bad practices in strategic and tactic DDD:

+Topics that may appears:
+- how to explorer and dissect our Bounded Contexts (
+- the right size of aggregates
+- using immutability
+- using VO
+- using event sourcing (and yet keep it simple)
+- genuine hexagonal architecture
+- not to be database oriented
+- prove that nothing is CRUD actually

+Peut etre on va le faire in French, it depends of the collaborators.
+The Ubiquitous Language will be french, the technical parts will be ein english

 Some ideas 'en vrac'